 Red Chili Powder/Flakes – 1tsp

-Garam Masala/Curry Masala Powder – 1 n 1/2 tsp (You get 5 mix Spice Powder/Curry Powder in Walmart also)
+Garam Masala/Curry Masala Powder – 1 and 1/2 tsp (You get 5 mix Spice Powder/Curry Powder in Walmart also)

 Oil – 1 Tbsp